PhilLeach/PicoMQTTServoDemo/README.md

 # PicoMQTTServoDemo

-A Demo using MQTT to control Servos using a Raspberry Pi Pico W
+A Proof of concept demo using MQTT to control Servos using a Raspberry Pi Pico W